CtrlK

 Actionability

-The skill provides only abstract guidelines and principles without any concrete code examples, specific commands, or executable guidance.
-Statements like 'Use Helm charts or Kustomize for deployments' describe rather than instruct.
+The skill is entirely composed of abstract guidelines and principles with zero concrete code examples, commands, configuration snippets, or executable guidance.
+Statements like 'Use Helm charts or Kustomize for deployments' and 'Lint scripts with shellcheck' describe rather than instruct.

 1 / 3